Indians do not canoodle in public.

 This question is particularly baffling because Indians do not do so many things in public and don’t really have much space to do them in private either.

 |toe rings (Photo credit: Wikipedia)|

-Last night after dinner while our multi generational family was engaging in some interactive family time, the conversation as usual centred around family and more family.
-Father-in-law and mother-in-law were in full cry apprising Daughter No 1 (who is currently visiting from the US) of family trees, family gossip,social mores and customs long antiquated and abandoned but still alive in their memories.
+Last night after dinner while our multi-generational family was engaged in some interactive family time, the conversation, as usual, centred around family and more family.
+Father-in-law and mother-in-law were in full cry apprising Daughter No 1 (who is currently visiting from the US) of family trees, family gossip, social mores and customs long antiquated and abandoned but still alive in their memories.
 While talking about women covering heads and why we do not cover heads, FIL came up with this pop question :

 DO YOU KNOW WHY WOMEN WEAR NOSE RINGS AND TOE RINGS?

 Looking at our non-plussed expressions he triumphantly came up with this explanation :